xinyuwei-david/AI-Foundry-Model-Performance/readme.md

-# AI Foundry Model Catalog Model performance
+# AML and AI Foundry Model Catalog Models performance Evaluation

 This repository is designed to test the performance of open-source models from the Azure Machine Learning Model Catalog.